cerebral-legacy/cerebral-website/app/markdown/doc_data_and_ux_2.md

 }
 ```

-When we now add a new items and store it on the server we will be able to use this client ID to keep track of what item to update when the server responds with a new id.
+So when we add a new item and store it on the server we will be able to use this client ID to keep track of what item to update when the server responds with a new id.

 When adding an item we output the created client ID to the signal as a property called **key**.
 This allows the action handling the response from the server, which is executed at some later point, to update the correct item.